Today was the day we were all waiting for. The stretch going from Athirappilly to Valparai is perhaps one of India’s most amazing forest routes.

 It was a brilliant ride with beautiful roads.

-According to Martin, aka The Forest Rider, of all the 59 forest routes he’s ridden through, he’d rate this one as the best.
-We’ll, even though I’m not as experienced a rider as him, I agree with him; this was the best forest stretch that I’ve ridden through as of yet.
+According to Martin, aka The Forest Rider, he’d rate this one as the best of all the 59 forest routes he’s ridden through.
+Well, even though I’m not as experienced a rider as him, I agree with him; this was the best forest stretch I’ve ridden through yet.

 Martin warned us to be careful of the lone bus plying through this area.
-Apparently, there are only two running through this route (Valparai-Chalakudy) per day; one runs in the morning and the other in noon.
+Apparently, there are only two running through this route (Valparai-Chalakudy) daily; one runs in the morning and the other at noon.

 Not surprisingly, we did come across the bus near Vazhachal.

 As we were riding, we spotted a bunch of people gathered on the side of the road.
 Apparently, they’d spotted a wild elephant and were curious to have a look at it.
 We stopped here for a minute or two.
 Martin and I walked a few meters back to check it out.